Quagmire's Dad: Plot

 The next morning, Brian shares his newfound love with Peter and Lois before showing them a picture of Ida on his cell phone.
 Peter and Lois go into hysterics, while Brian, still unaware of the whole story, dismisses them as jealous.
-After Stewie fills him in on the events that transpired in his absence, telling him that Quagmire's newly gender reassigned father has been staying at the same hotel as Brian, Brian is amused until Stewie informs him that Dan Quagmire's new name is Ida.
+After Stewie fills him in on the events that transpired in his absence, telling him that Quagmire's newly gender reassigned father has been staying at the same hotel as Brian, the latter is amused until Stewie informs him that Dan Quagmire's new name is Ida.
 Realizing that he has had sex with Quagmire's transsexual father, Brian vomits profusely for thirty seconds straight, and then he and Stewie begin panicking.

-Ida returns to Quagmire's home and apologizes, and Quagmire returns the favor, reconciling their relationship.
+Ida returns to Quagmire's home and apologizes for not giving him the chance to take everything in before the operation, and Quagmire returns the favor, reconciling their relationship.
 Ida tells Quagmire that she met someone, and he is initially excited to know who it was.
 However, when she reveals that it was Brian, whom Quagmire loathes, he becomes enraged.

-Brian is traumatized after finding out about Ida and, when he hears Quagmire storming inside the house, he tries to hide under Peter and Lois' bed, but Quagmire finds him and brutally beats him up, ordering him to stay away from him and his family.
-As Quagmire leaves, Brian retaliates by telling him "Hey, I fucked your dad", before angrily slamming the door shut.
+Brian is traumatized after finding out about Ida and, when he hears Quagmire storming inside the house, he tries to hide under Peter and Lois' bed, but Quagmire finds him and brutally beats him up, thus ordering him to stay away from him and his family and then tells him to die.
+As Quagmire leaves, a badly injured Brian retaliates by telling him "Hey, I fucked your dad", before slamming the door shut.